-The disqualifying offences framework, and associated limitation of the right of people to access and maintain work arrangements on an equal basis as others, contributes to achieving a core objective of nationally consistent worker screening - namely, to protect people with disability from the risk of harm and unsafe supports or services.
-This objective reflects the paramount consideration given under the Bill to the right of people with disability to live free from abuse, violence, neglect and exploitation.
-The objective is achieved in part through the disqualifying offences framework, which identifies a nationally consistent set of offences which are considered so heinous or indicative of serious underlying risk that the offender may be automatically considered to constitute an unacceptable risk of harm to people with disability.
+Whilst the disqualifying offences framework may limit the right of people to access and maintain work arrangements on an equal basis as others, it is necessary to achieve a core objective of nationally consistent worker screening - namely, to protect people with disability from risk of harm and unsafe supports or services.
+This objective reflects the paramount consideration under the Bill, to the right of people with disability to live free from abuse, violence, neglect and exploitation.
+The objective is supported by the disqualifying offences framework, which identifies a nationally consistent set of offences which are considered so heinous or indicative of serious underlying risk that the offender may be automatically considered to constitute an unacceptable risk of harm to people with disability.

 The risk assessment and decision-making framework ensures that assessments and decisions are made through a transparent, consistent and appropriate process.
-The purpose of the new risk assessment threshold that has differing eligibility criteria based on a person's criminal and other history is to provide a framework for the evaluation of whether a person poses an unacceptable risk to people with disability.
+The purpose of the new risk assessment threshold, that has differing eligibility criteria based on a person's criminal history or other assessable information, is to provide a framework for the evaluation of whether a person poses an unacceptable risk of harm to people with disability.
 In determining if there is a real and appreciable risk, the decision maker does not need to be satisfied that it is likely the person will cause harm to a person with disability in the future.
-As with the disqualifying offences framework, this is intended to support a risk management approach which is transparent and consistent across jurisdictions, and which prioritises the right of people with disability to live free from abuse, violence, neglect and exploitation.
+As with the disqualifying offences framework, this is intended to support a risk management approach which is transparent and consistent across jurisdictions, and which prioritises the right of people with disability to live lives free from abuse, violence, neglect and exploitation.

-The purposes of the above elements of the Bill are considered consistent with a free and democratic society based on human dignity, equality and freedom.
-They allow for the new worker screening framework to approach applications, disqualification and the assessment of risk on the basis of risk of harm posed to a person with disability and the primacy of the rights of the person with disability.
+The purpose of the above elements of the Bill are considered consistent with a free and democratic society based on human dignity, equality and freedom.
+They allow for the new worker screening framework to approach applications, disqualification and risk assessment based on risk of harm posed to a person with disability and the primacy of the rights of the person with disability.